 It’s not enough to want this more than anything in the world or to be wildly talented with tons of experience.
 You need two of the most valuable resources that exist: money and time.
 I don’t come from an affluent family—I came to the UK collecting student loan debt that was to pay for my master’s degree and get me through two years of living.
 Throughout my degree, I worked the 20 hours a week admitted to people on a UK student visa.
 I saved as much of it as I could & renegotiated my loans after two terms so that it wouldn’t be such an exorbitant amount (but, let’s be real, knocking a few thousand pounds off the loans did nothing to put an actual dent in them; rather, it made me feel responsible?
 Sort of at ease?
 None of the above really, but I did it.).
 I then began saving the rest of my work money throughout the year and a half solely for food and some fun, but mostly because I always had the goal to try to stay in the UK as a working artist after my degree.

 Let’s talk about my privilege in all of this before we get into the full costs and drama of it all.
 I’m a white person from what immigration calls a “low-risk” country, America.
-My financially poor past is made way less of a problem due to having supportive parents (and whiteness) that told me the world was at my feet and I could do anything.
+My financially poor past is made way less of a problem due to having encouraging parents.
 I also didn’t have anyone in the U.S. that I needed to take care of.
 I have a loving partner in the UK whose family was also able to help me when things got really sticky with COVID-19.

 You must be prepared for the costs.
 You must have the money AND MORE because there will always be unexpected costs.
 Always.

 Total: £4982 (£2354.8 more than I originally expected)

 And to be honest, there’s probably more unexpected expenses that I’ve blocked out of my memory.